karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-21 (UTC) — Add init snapshot prompt behavior; keep existing snapshot by default.
+When updated: 2025-09-22 (UTC) — Live TTY: add deps, flags, and scaffolding; preserve non‑TTY behavior.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->